-14-SEER vs. 18-SEER: Is the More Efficient Air Conditioner Worth the Price?
+14-SEER vs. 18-SEER: Is the More Efficient AC Worth the Price?

 March 09, 2017

-Looking at getting a new AC and stuck wondering if the higher-priced, 18-SEER option is worth the higher price?
+Looking at installing a new air conditioner and stuck wondering if the higher-priced, 18-SEER option is worth the higher price?

 Yes, we believe it’s worth it.
 But not because of the energy savings alone.
 In fact, you’ll be lucky to break even with energy savings from the 18-SEER (more on that later).